 Thank you letters ::

 Read heartfelt letters from people about the powerful impact DogsBite.org and its founder Colleen Lynn have had upon their lives.
-Send letters of gratitude to .
+Join this campaign!
+Send your letter to:

 Dear Colleen Lynn,